simonzhang00/ripser-plusplus/README.md

 Ripser++ utilizes the massive parallelism hidden in Ripser by taking mathematical and algorithmic oppurtunities we have identified.
 It can achieve up to 30x speedup over the total execution time of Ripser, up to 2.0x CPU memory efficiency and and up to 1.58x reduction in the amount of memory used on GPU compared to that on CPU for Ripser.

-There are two stages of computation in the original Ripser: filtration construction with clearing followed by matrix reduction.
+After dimension 0 persistence computation, there are two stages of computation in the original Ripser: filtration construction with clearing followed by matrix reduction.
 Ripser++ massively parallelizes the filtration construction with clearing stage and extracts the hidden parallelism of finding "apparent pairs" from matrix reduction all on GPU, leaving the computation of submatrix reduction on the remaining nonapparent columns on CPU.
 By our empirical findings, up to 99.9% of the columns in a cleared coboundary matrix are apparent.

 ## Installation